Languages: German, French

 Brecht on Performance.
 Co-edited and translated by Tom Kuhn, Steve Giles, and Marc Silberman.
 London: Bloomsbury Methuen, 2014.

-DEFA at the Crossroads of East German and International Film Culture: A Companion, co-edited with Henning Wrage (Berlin: DeGruyter, 2014), 346 pages.
+DEFA at the Crossroads of East German and International Film Culture: A Companion.
+Co-edited by Marc Silberman and Henning Wrage.
+Berlin: DeGruyter, 2014.

 Memory and Postwar Memorials: Confronting the Violence of the Past.
 Co-edited by Marc Silberman and Florence Vatan.
 New York: Palgrave Macmillan, 2013.

-Walls, Borders, Boundaries: Spatial and Cultural Practices in Europe, co-edited with Karen E. Till and Janet Ward.
+Walls, Borders, Boundaries: Spatial and Cultural Practices in Europe.
+Co-edited by Marc Silberman, Karen E. Till, and Janet Ward.
 New York: Berghahn Books, 2012.

 The German Wall: Fallout in Europe.
+Edited by Marc Silberman.
 New York: Palgrave Macmillan, 2011.

 Screening War: Perspectives on German Suffering.
-Co-edited with Paul Cooke.
+Co-edited by Paul Cooke and Marc Silberman.
 Rochester: Camden House, 2010.

 “Readings and Misreadings?
 The GDR and the GSA,” German Studies Review 39.3 (Fall 2016): 611–20.

-“Introduction,” co-author Henning Wrage, in Silberman and Wrage, eds., DEFA at the Crossroads of East German and International Film Culture: A Companion (Berlin: DeGruyter, 2014), 1-22.
+“Introduction,” in Silberman and Wrage, eds., DEFA at the Crossroads of East German and International Film Culture: A Companion (Berlin: DeGruyter, 2014), 1–22.

 “January 1932: The Threepenny Lawsuit,” in Jennifer Kapczynski and Michael Richardson, eds., A New History of German Cinema (Rochester: Camden House, 2012), 213–18.